-Workforce & Team-Based Care
+Workforce and Team-Based Care

 Among the many issues facing the field of health care, none is more important than solving the growing workforce crisis in order to sustain the high-quality, high-value health care Wisconsin citizens expect and deserve.
 This page provides more information on how WHA and Wisconsin hospitals are working to resolve this critical issue.